ipfs-inactive/examples/examples/ipns/readme.md

 $ echo "Look!
 Things have changed!" | ipfs add
 ```

-Next, take the has from there and...
+Next, take the hash from there and...
 ```
 $ ipfs name publish <the new hash>
 Published name <your peer ID> to <the new hash>